-Published in February 2019 by the Oregon-based journal Cascadia Rising Review, this story can be categorized as creative-nonfiction-ish because it’s written about actual events.
+Published in February 2019 by the Oregon-based journal Cascadia Rising Review (may they rest in peace), this story can be categorized as creative-nonfiction-ish because it’s written about actual events.
 Truth be told, though, liberties were taken to enhance the drama.
 Since these characters are based on my relatives, but not 100% pure, their names have been changed.

 I must give a shout out to Alle Hall, whose editorial prowess helped shape the story.
 Even though I withdrew it from consideration for her journal, some of the rewrites she requested definitely made the piece better.
 Thanks Alle.

 Marine Corps Chow

 by DL Shirey

 If a machine gun expelled staccato laughter instead of bullets, that would be the sound my uncle made after every joke I heard him tell.
 HA-uh-uh-uh-uh-uh followed the punch line, a clipped rat-a-tat-tat before anyone else could laugh.

 He was used to people doubling-up from his stories.
 Franklin Chandler Penney was a Marine, a commander of Marines, a full-bird colonel once in charge of an airbase in the Pacific theater.
 I never saw him in his Marine Corps cap, but there was no hair for it to hide.
 He had thick brows, constantly stuck in the frown position, which gave him a hawkish squint.
 He was tall and held his backbone at attention, even in the most casual occasions.
 Whenever he laughed, his jaw would barely unhinge, as if it was a Herculean effort to unclench his teeth.